graphhopper/graphhopper/README.md

 Download OSM file and build graph hopper and run it:

-> cd core; ./run-ui.sh
+> cd core; ./run.sh unterfranken

 when executing the command again the osm won't be parsed again.

 Hints
 ------------------

-If you want to import the Germany OSM. run:
+If you want to import a bigger OSM (Germany) then run:

-> cd core; ./run-ui.sh false
+> cd core; ./run.sh germany

  * It takes approx 25 min for import and roughly 1 minute for the ugly&slow UI to pop up.
  * After the UI popped up you can drag to move the map or scroll to zoom like in ordinary maps apps